Codevixens-Band-3-General-Project/Online-Bookstore-API-Team-12/README.md

 8. User Authentication

-- Register a new user by making a `POST` request to `/authentication/register` with the required `user` details.
+- Register a new user by making a `POST` request to `/auth/register` with the required `user` details.
-- Obtain a JWT token by making a `POST` request to`/authentication/login` with the user's `login` credentials.
+- Obtain a JWT token by making a `POST` request to`/auth/login` with the user's `login` credentials.
 The token will be included in the response.
 - Include the obtained JWT token in the` Authorization header` for authenticated requests.
 Example:` Authorization: Bearer <token>`

 9. Manage Books

 - Use the appropriate endpoints to perform CRUD operations on books, such as creating, updating, deleting, and retrieving books by various criteria.
 - Ensure you have the necessary authorization roles to access specific endpoints.
-- Admin privileges are required for certain operations.
+- Admin privileges are required for certain operations(i.e Add, Update and Delete books).

 10. Shopping Cart

-- Add books to the shopping cart using the `/book/add-to-cart/{id}` endpoint.
+- Add books to the shopping cart using the `/Cart/add-to-cart/{id}` endpoint.

-- View the contents of the shopping cart using the ` /book/view-cart` endpoint.
+- View the contents of the shopping cart using the ` /Cart/view-cart` endpoint.
-- Remove books from the shopping cart using the `/book/delete-from-cart/{id}` endpoint.
+- Remove books from the shopping cart using the `/Cart/delete-from-cart/{id}` endpoint.

 11. Error Handling